-- Land grabbing
+Land grabbing

-- Deprivation of (the right to) a clean, safe and healthy living environment

-- Depletion of natural resources

-Many risks occur in countries the Netherlands imports large amounts of raw materials and goods from, namely Argentina, Bangladesh, Brazil, China, Colombia, India, Indonesia, Malaysia, Turkey and Côte d'Ivoire.
-Moreover, most of the 51 sectors that were studied use high-risk raw materials and import from, trade with and invest in highrisk countries with regard to Labour, Human Rights and Corruption.
+• Deprivation of (the right to) a clean, safe and healthy living environment and import from, trade with and invest in highrisk countries with regard to Labour, Human Rights and Corruption.
 The SRA illustrates the risks and lists the considerations for dialogue for the sectors which are considered to have a relatively high-risk profile: agriculture and horticulture, chemicals industry, construction, energy, finance, food and beverage industry, metal and electronics, oil and gas, retail, textiles and clothing, wholesale, and wood and paper.